vason-io/alljson_docs/docs/support/refund-policy.md

 ### Introduction

-This Refund Policy applies to all users ("you" or "User") of Vason ("the Service") provided by Vason ("we," "us," or " Vason").
+This Refund Policy applies to all users ("you" or "User") of Alljson ("the Service") provided by Alljson ("we," "us," or " Alljson").
 By using the Service, you agree to comply with and be bound by this Refund Policy.

 ### Refund Eligibility

 Refunds for subscription fees or charges incurred while using the Service will be considered in accordance with this policy.
 You are eligible for a refund under the following circumstances:

-- Vason fails to meet the obligations explicitly stated in its Terms of Service.
+- Alljson fails to meet the obligations explicitly stated in its Terms of Service.
-- You experience technical issues directly caused by Vason that prevent you from using the Service as intended.
+- You experience technical issues directly caused by Alljson that prevent you from using the Service as intended.

 ### Requesting a Refund

-To request a refund, you must contact Vason's customer support within 14 days of the incident or situation that qualifies you for a refund.
+To request a refund, you must contact Alljson's customer support within 14 days of the incident or situation that qualifies you for a refund.
 You can reach our customer support team by means specified in the [Contact](contact.md) page.
-Please provide detailed information about the issue, including relevant account details such as email address and evidence of Vason's failure to meet its obligations.
+Please provide detailed information about the issue, including relevant account details such as email address and evidence of Alljson's failure to meet its obligations.

 ### Refund Process